sofa-framework/SofaPython3/README.md

 # plugin.SofaPython3

 This project is composed of a Sofa plugin to embed a python interpreter into a Sofa based simulation as well as several python modules that exposes the different c++ components used in Sofa.
 The binding is designed to be idiomatic python3 API with tight integration for numpy.
+This project is in a WIP state, please use it only if you are willing to help in the developement.

 ## Installation